mohnabilfadl/Wuzzuf_Jobs_Analysis/README.md

 4- count the number of job offers made by each company.

-5-create a pieChart of the number of joboffers made by top companies and export it as image to diaplay on browser.
+5- create a pieChart of the number of joboffers made by top companies and export it as image to diaplay on browser.
 ![alt text](https://github.com/mohnabil2020/Wuzzuf_jobs_java_project/blob/main/src/main/resources/files/pieChart.png?raw=true)

 6- finding the most popular job titles.